kynesyslabs/demos_docs/src/sdk/websdk/l2ps-sdk/the-l2ps-module.md

 To use a pre-existing L2PS, one must first obtain the RSA Private Key for the Subnet.
 This acts like a certification of participation to the Subnet.

-{% hint style="warning" %}
+> **Warning**
-This private key won't be sent to the node and will remain completely offline for the whole time.
+> This private key won't be sent to the node and will remain completely offline for the whole time.
-{% endhint %}

 Once obtained, you can create an instance of that L2PS with: